 Whether this is your first experience into the world of SCUBA or you are already certified, there will be a bit of classroom time to make sure you fully understand the machine that you will be using.
 You will learn open circuit diving as well as closed circuit by the end of the course.

 Practice, practice, practice!
-We will have you practice and repeat all of your skills in the pool until they become second nature to you.
-There is at least twice as much pool time as classroom time.
+We will have you practice and repeat all of your skills in the open water simulator until they become second nature to you.
+There is at least twice as much open water simulator time as classroom time.

 Step 4: Check Out Dives